Big Money Rustlas: Release

 The film's trailer premiered at the 10th annual Gathering of the Juggalos, where it was screened twice.
 Bruce and Utsler plan to tour theaters around the country to screen the film.
 Bruce also announced that the film would be sent in to multiple film festivals.
 The film premiered at The Fillmore Detroit on January 23, 2010.
 The DVD was released locally at the 11th annual Gathering of the Juggalos, and nationally on August 17, 2010.

 Reception

-Tex Hula from aintitcool.com rated the film one of the worst he had ever seen, saying "This movie has the mentality of a third grader who just learned all his curse words, and he's going to use them constantly because he thinks they're hilarious.
-This "movie" is so obnoxious it goes way past the point of being unbearable.
+Tex Hula from Ain't It Cool News rated the film one of the worst he had ever seen, saying "This movie has the mentality of a third grader who just learned all his curse words, and he's going to use them constantly because he thinks they're hilarious.
+This 'movie' is so obnoxious it goes way past the point of being unbearable.
 One of the most painful films I've had to endure.
 Not for the column, in my life."